 The uncertainty and stress of the past few months have left many of us feeling pretty depleted.
 With so much change in such a short time and a while to wait before our lives have some semblance of normal again, the only thing we have any control of right now is how we respond to this crisis.
 The following tips will help increase your energy levels and build your resilience.

 Listen to your body about the foods that energise you and the kind of movement that makes you feel grounded.
 Walking, dancing, yoga and qigong can help to bring down anxiety levels and help to reconnect you with your body.
 When you’re properly tuned in, you’ll find it easier to listen to what your body needs.

 Energy is derived from your emotional wellbeing so make sure you’re taking care of your mind state too.
 Spend a few minutes in meditation upon waking.
 If you find yourself feeling flat, try a loving-kindness practice, which has proven to be the most effective form of meditation when it comes to warding off depression.

-2. Connect with nature, even if you spend most of your time indoors
+2. Connect with nature, even while you’re indoors

-Try to get into nature at least several times each week.
-Even if you can’t get outside, brain scans have shown that looking at images of natural environments can lower your stress levels.
-Use a screensaver of a beautiful natural scene or put a bunch of flowers or pot plant on your desk.
+Try to get out into a beautiful natural environment at least several times each week.
+When you can’t get outside, brain scans have shown that even looking at images of natural environments can lower your stress levels.
+Use a screensaver of a natural scene or put a bunch of flowers or pot plant on your desk.

-3. Spend time alone if you’re an introvert (or with others if you’re extroverted)
+4. Spend time alone if you’re an introvert or with others, if you’re an extrovert

-The greatest sense of emotional freedom is achieved when you can learn to be at one with who you are, including your flaws.
-Remember that none of us are perfect –some people might be better at hiding it than others, but at the end of the day we’re all simply doing the best that we can.
+The greatest sense of emotional freedom is achieved when you can be more at peace with who you are, which includes making room for your flaws.
+Remember that none of us is perfect –some people might be better at hiding it than others, but at the end of the day we’re all simply doing the best that we can.